 After these vendors comes everything else!
 Your florist is a big one because they can only book so many weddings in a year due to effort and having to source materials.
 If you really want a specific look or are hoping to book a large installation, you’ll want to add a florist to your list of vendors to book first.

 Other vendors include hair and makeup (who book surprisingly fast), your ceremony musicians, rentals, lighting, stationery designer, officiant, desserts, and transportation.

 Honestly, wedding planning is all about knowing what’s important to you and prioritizing that.
+This is also true when it comes to which wedding vendors to book first.
 If it’s important to you to have really cohesive stationery, you’ll want to book your stationery designer early.
 If you want really cool lighting, maybe that’s a priority for you.
 If you have a specific vendor in mind that you badly want for your wedding, reach out to them first.
 With the exception of having a venue and a caterer, everything is negotiable (though we highly recommend a wedding planner regardless of the type of wedding you’re having).
 Just know what vendors are important to YOU and book those early.